Westo48/clash-discord/README.md

 # <a id="introduction"></a>Introduction

-ClashDiscord is a discord bot written in Python that, while having a great many uses and commands, focuses _primarily_ on discord member management.
+ClashCommander is a discord bot written in Python that, while having a great many uses and commands, focuses _primarily_ on discord member management.
 This entails, but is not limited to, adding an uninitiated role to incoming members, allowing members to give themselves roles based on their clash of clans profile, and focusing on discord server security.

 Non-management commands include, but are also not limited to, returning player or clan information based on their tag, getting troop levels and how close they are to max for their town hall as well as total max, who can donate the best of a specific troop in a clan, war information, cwl lineup, cwl war, and cwl clan member scores.

 # <a id="setup"></a>Setup

-Getting ClashDiscord set up in your discord server can be somewhat confusing, but never fear for I am here.
+Getting ClashCommander set up in your discord server can be somewhat confusing, but never fear for I am here.

-1. invite ClashDiscord to your discord server
+1. invite ClashCommander to your discord server

    - [invite link](https://discord.com/api/oauth2/authorize?client_id=649107156989378571&permissions=1239433964608&scope=bot%20applications.commands)

-2. claim your user in ClashDiscord
+2. claim your user in ClashCommander

    - `client user` `claim`
      - this will claim you as a user